Soil formation: Hans Jenny's state equation

 This is often remembered with the mnemonic Clorpt.

-Jenny's state equation in Factors of Soil Formation differs from the Vasily Dokuchaev equation, treating time (t) as a factor, adding topographic relief (r), and pointedly leaving the ellipsis "open" for more factors (state variables) to be added as our understanding becomes more refined.
+Jenny's state equation in Factors of Soil Formation differs from the Vasily Dokuchaev equation, treating time (t) as a factor, adding topographic relief (r), and pointedly leaving the ellipsis open for more factors (state variables) to be added as our understanding becomes more refined.

 There are two principal methods by which the state equation may be solved: first in a theoretical or conceptual manner by logical deductions from certain premises, and second empirically by experimentation or field observation.
 The empirical method is still mostly employed today, and soil formation can be defined by varying a single factor and keeping the other factors constant.
-This led to the development of empirical models to describe pedogenesis, such as climofunctions, biofunctions, topofunctions, lithofunctions, and chronofunctions.
-Since Hans Jenny published his formulation in 1941, it has been used by innumerable soil surveyors all over the world as a qualitative list for understanding the factors that may be important for producing the soil pattern within a region.
+This had led to the development of empirical models to describe pedogenesis, such as climofunctions, biofunctions, topofunctions, lithofunctions, and chronofunctions.
+Since Jenny published his formulation in 1941, it has been used by innumerable soil surveyors all over the world as a qualitative list for understanding the factors that may be important for producing the soil pattern within a region.

-Soil forming processes

-Soils develop from parent material by various weathering processes.
-Organic matter accumulation, decomposition, and humification are as critically important to soil formation as weathering.
-The zone of humification and weathering where pedogenic processes are dominant and where biota play an important role is termed the solum.

-Soil acidification resulting from soil respiration supports chemical weathering.
-Plants contribute to chemical weathering through root exudates.

-Soils can be enriched by deposition of sediments on floodplains and alluvial fans, and by wind-borne deposits.

-Soil mixing (pedoturbation) is often an important factor in soil formation.
-Pedoturbation includes churning clays, cryoturbation, and bioturbation.
-Types of bioturbation include faunal pedoturbation (animal burrowing), plant pedoturbation (root growth, tree uprooting), and fungal pedoturbation (mycelial growth).
-Pedoturbation transforms soils through destratification, mixing, and sorting, as well as creating preferential flow paths for soil gas and infiltrating water.
-The zone of active bioturbation is termed the soil biomantle.

-Soil moisture content and water flow through the soil profile support leaching of solutes, and eluviation.
-Eluviation is the translocation of colloid material, such as organic matter, clay and other mineral compounds.
-Transported constituents are deposited due to differences in soil moisture and soil chemistry, especially soil pH and redox potential.
-The interplay of removal (eluviation) and deposition (illuviation), also called pedotranslocation, results in contrasting soil horizons.

-Key soil-forming processes especially important to macro-scale patterns of soil formation are: